the-bos/the-bos.github.io/_posts/2025-04-11-welcome-to-bos-life.markdown

 ### 👋 Hello, world!

-#### I'm Branden Olson Steele (BOS) -- AI engineer by day, new dad by night, and running entirely on espresso.
+#### I'm Branden Olson Steele (BOS) -- AI engineer by day, new dad by night, and caffeine addict by necessity.
-After working for over a decade at the frontier between research, data science, and AI engineering, I’m finally starting the blog I’ve been meaning to write for... a decade 😅.
+After working for over a decade at the frontier between research, data science, and AI engineering, I’m finally starting the blog I’ve been meaning to write for... well, a decade.

 #### Elevator pitch

-- I'm an **AI generalist** drawn to hard, ambiguous problems in diverse domains, from architecting fintech agents, to trailblazing HR content creation, to devising new methods in the statistical sciences.
+- I'm an **AI generalist** drawn to hard, ambiguous problems in diverse domains, from architecting fintech agents, to trailblazing HR content creation, to devising new methods in the statistical sciences
-- I _love_ building production-grade AI / ML systems, with a recent obsession with agents, GenAI, and LLMs.
-Though, I'll never lose my soft spot for classical statistical models!
+- I _love_ building production-grade AI / ML systems, with a recent obsession with agents, GenAI, and LLMs, and a fundamental appreciation of classical statistical models
-- I'm lucky to have learned from world-class engineers, scientists, and mentors, who have showed me why pressure is a privilege.
+- I'm lucky to have learned from world-class engineers, scientists, and mentors, who have showed me why pressure is a privilege
 - I’m very humbled every day by how deep this rabbit hole goes!